Multimodal Conditional 3D Face Geometry Generation: Multimodal 3D Face Geometry Generation

 Prior to passing each of the above-mentioned conditioning modes to the cross-attention layers, we pass each of them through CLIP~\cite{clip} and extract a 768 dimensional global CLIP feature vector, which serves as our conditioning representation.
 Following IP-Adapter, we train a small projection network consisting of one linear layer and layer normalization, designed to project the CLIP feature vector into several extra context tokens before injecting it into the cross-attention layers.
 We use 16 tokens for each of our conditionings to allow for meaningful attention computation.

 At inference time, we can control the 3D face geometry generation with any of the modes using the respective set of cross-attention layers and classifier-free guidance~\cite{cfg}.
-The strength of the conditioning signal can be increased by increasing the hyperparameter $w$:

-To condition only on a newly added mode or to generate geometry unconditionally, the FLAME conditioning $\mathbf{c}_f$ is set to its null embedding.
+The strength of the conditioning signal can be increased by increasing the hyperparameter $w$: To condition only on a newly added mode or to generate geometry unconditionally, the FLAME conditioning $\mathbf{c}_0$ is set to its null embedding.
 Additionally, for unconditional generation, the new cross-attention in \eqnref{eq:cross_attention}, which feeds $\mathbf{c}_m$ to the diffusion model, is simply not added to the original attention.
 Our full method pipeline is visualized in \figref{fig:pipeline}.
+For more implementation details, please refer to our supplementary material.